liferay/liferay-docs/develop/tutorials/articles/search-and-indexing/faceted-search-and-customized-search-filtering.markdown

 Faceted search is a search mechanism that allows search results to be narrowed down by applying a set of filters to the result of a search query.
 Liferay's Search portlet supports faceted search.
-Its default configuration contains several facets including site, asset type, tag, category, folder, user, and modified date.
+Its default configuration contains several facets including Site, Asset Type, Tag, Category, Folder, User, and Modified Date.
 When you use Liferay's Search portlet to perform a search, a result set is displayed.
 You can refine your search by clicking on one or more facets to apply a search filter.
 For example, the Search portlet displays results from any site, by default.
 In the Search portlet, you can click on the